-- > Cropping - How you place photos, what parts you leave out, and how much you resize images can have a great effect on what your pages look like.
-The golden rule applies here: Do unto others as you would have done upon you!
-Think about where things are placed and what is cut off! - > Throwaway any picture that... - ♦ Is out of focus - ♦ Is too dark, too light or too boring - Has technical imperfections scratches, lost highlights or bad colour. - Does not tell a story!
-This is photojournalism! - ♦ Is without a clear subject. - $\Diamond$ Has the yearbook staff or their close friends. - Is without a story to tell, that would only make the subject look foolish.
+- · Is out of focus - · Is too dark, too light or too boring - Has technical imperfections, scratches, lost highlights or bad colour. - Does not tell a story!
+This is photojournalism! - Is without a clear subject. - Has the yearbook staff or their close friends. - Is without a story to tell, or would only make the subject look foolish.